elizabeth-poggie/elizabeth-poggie/_content/notes/20-user-interfaces.md

 As a general rule: always use POST if the form data contains sensitive information.

 We always strive to make our info more confidential, especially when it's personal.
-This practice ensures that even if someone attempts to intercept your 'POST' request,, they'd need mad IQ skills to decrypt the sensitive info sent to the server.
+This practice ensures that even if someone attempts to intercept your 'POST' request, they'd need mad IQ skills to decrypt the sensitive info sent to the server.
 Going back to our message analogy, imagine if someone tried to scan your risque envelopes or screenshot your private texts, your haters would need mad EQ skills to understand the nuances of your communication.
 (Stay bothered, we love verbal boundaries)

 ```text
 ✉️ -- POST -- (your haters) --> ❤️ (your loved ones)